The groan of a chair beneath

 on his desk of texts that lit his

 mind in evenings.
-So often, while

 reading Adorno, his life appeared